Stormman77/stormman77.github.io/_posts/2024-11-25-journal-entry-7-FeeCAD-Basics.md

 **P.P.S**

-I'm not hinting at anything, but if I got extra credit for my bdsy I'd be happy
+I'm not hinting at anything, but if I got extra credit for my bday I'd be happy

 **P.P.P.S**